qeffects/TypeScriptToLua.github.io/docs/advanced/automated-testing.md

 };
 ```

-So our function takes an array of numbers like “[1,2,3,4]” and returns a string like “1,2,3,4” or “4,3,2,1”This is where unit testing comes in, say a piece of code depends on this function working like it does, and for it to keep working exactly like it does right now, obviously you could use the tried and true method of doing the testing yourself, but unit testing provides an alternative to the manual work.
+So our function takes an array of numbers like “[1,2,3,4]” and returns a string like “1,2,3,4” or “4,3,2,1”.

+This is where unit testing comes in, say a piece of code depends on this function working like it does, and for it to keep working exactly like it does right now, obviously you could use the tried and true method of doing the testing yourself, but unit testing provides an alternative to the manual work.

-So, automated testing, where do we begin?
+So, unit testing, where do we begin?

 To start off we’re going to need these tools installed: